 Related career fields include physical therapy assistant/aide and occupational therapist.

 Texas Physical Therapy Programs

 - University of Texas Health Sciences Center at San Antonio

 - University of Texas Southwestern Medical Center at Dallas

-For more information or questions concerning courses at UT Tyler that will fulfill dental school prerequisites please contact:
+For more information or questions concerning courses at UT Tyler that will fulfill physical therapy school prerequisites please contact:

 Chief Health Professions Advisor